EPCCed/archer-gpu-course/section-4.01/README.md

    an asynchronous operation using two different streams.
 Make sure that the data has reached the device before the kernel launch.

-   While it is unlikely that this will have any signficant beneficial effect in performance, it should be possible to view the result in nsight systems and see the different streams in operation.
+   While it is unlikely that this will have any significant beneficial effect in performance, it should be possible to view the result in nsight systems and see the different streams in operation.

-2. Check you can replace the host allocations of `x` and `y` with `cudaMallocHost()` and make the apprpriate adjustment to free resources at the end of execution.
+2. Check you can replace the host allocations of `x` and `y` with `cudaMallocHost()` and make the appropriate adjustment to free resources at the end of execution.